GeorgeHazaka/battleship-game/README.md

     ![board size input](documentation/board-size-input-battleships.png)
 + #### Accepts user desired amount of ships
     + The amount of ships is based on the size of the board.
-    + The amount of ships must be between x and (x ^2^ - x), where x represents the size of the board.
+    + The amount of ships must be between x and (x * x - x), where x represents the size of the board.

     ![number of battleships input](documentation/number-of-ships-input-battleships.png)